 Accidents involving commercial trucks of this size are much more dangerous given their size and weight.
 Property damage statistics and medical records show that accidents involving large commercial trucks are more costly than those only involving passenger vehicles.

 Every accident involves its own unique set of circumstances that will determine who is at fault.
-A truck accident will often involve third parties that weren’t present at the time of the accident.
+Truck accidents will often involve third parties that weren’t present at the time of the accident.
 Many truck drivers are hired to drive a company truck but are not responsible for the maintenance of the vehicle.
 In the event of an accident, the liability falls on the trucking company.
 Determining the key cause of negligence in these cases is complicated and requires a thorough understanding of trucking laws.
-You will always be put first by a truck accident lawyer here at Harris And Harris Injury Lawyers.
+You will always be put first by our Las Vegas truck accident lawyers at Harris & Harris Injury Lawyers.

 Truck drivers are under pressure to perform and meet delivery deadlines.
 The trucking companies are under similar pressures to spend the least on vehicle maintenance.
 This further complicates the already dangerous and difficult job of driving a large truck safely.
 Common causes of large trucking accidents include: